Process Engineer

 • Responsible for supporting equipment breakdown if required.

-• HNC or Degree level education in Engineer/Mechatronics or a similar field of study.
+• HNC or Degree level education in Engineering/Mechatronics or a similar Engineering discipline.

-• 5+ years technical or manufacturing experience required, with several years of experience with high-speed automated assembly and packaging equipment required.
+• A minimum of five years experience working as a Process / Manufacturing or Production Engineer coupled with with several years of experience with high-speed automated assembly and packaging equipment.

 • Ability to work as part of a team and encourage effect teambuilding activities.